aquasecurity/tracee/docs/contributing/setup-development-machine-with-vagrant.md

   vagrant up
   ```

-Vagrant will download the base box (Ubuntu 22.04), provision the VM, and install all required dependencies.
+Vagrant will download the base box, provision the VM, and install all required dependencies.
 This process may take some time.

 ## Accessing the VM